Smoothieware/SmoothieV2-LPC/README.md

 (or any 7.x.x will probably work).

+To get the tool chain you should do the following on compatible Linuxes...
+(Ubuntu/Debian)

+    sudo add-apt-repository ppa:team-gcc-arm-embedded/ppa
+    sudo apt-get update
+    sudo apt-get install gcc-arm-embedded

 To build ```cd Firmware; rake target=Bambino -m```

 To build unit tests ```cd Firmware; rake target=Bambino testing=1 -m```